 Human herpesvirus 8 (HHV-8).
 This virus may cause Kaposi sarcoma to develop.
 It is also called the Kaposi sarcoma herpesvirus (KSHV).
 Most people infected with HHV-8 do not get Kaposi sarcoma; the cancer appears most often when a person with HHV-8 also has a lowered immune system.

 Immune deficiency.
-People with HIV/AIDS and people whose immune systems are suppressed because of organ transplantation have a higher risk of developing Kaposi sarcoma.
+People with HIV/AIDS and people whose immune systems are suppressed following organ transplantation have a higher risk of developing Kaposi sarcoma.

 Sexual activity.
-Homosexual men have a higher risk of HHV-8, as well as HIV.
+Homosexual men have a higher risk of infection with HHV-8, as well as HIV.
 Learn more about HIV/AIDS-related cancer.

-While it is not possible to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors that raises the risk of HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex and using intravenous (IV) needles that have been used by someone else.
+Research continues to look into what factors cause this type of cancer and what people can do to lower their personal risk.
+While there is no proven way to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
+Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.